Your Baby’s Care: Florida ROP Lawyers

 We have heard specialists in ROP say frequent monitoring is essential once ROP is identified.
 The disease is known to progress very rapidly in some cases, so examinations may be required as frequently as two to three times a week.
 Keeping these appointments is vital—for as long as necessary, even well after hospital discharge.

 If Damage Has Been Suffered, Take Action.
 Call Our Florida Birth Injury Lawyers

 Every situation is unique, but medical negligence on the part of a physician or hospital is clearly a factor in some ROP cases.
 When a baby is born at a high-risk hospital, ensuring proper ROP monitoring by a specialist may be a part of the hospital’s responsibility, and it may be possible to prove liability and recover damages.

-At Freidin Brown, P.A., our Miami ROP lawyers have handled many complex cases across the range of medical negligence and malpractice, including birth injuries.
+At Freidin Brown, P.A., our Florida ROP lawyers have handled many complex cases across the range of medical negligence and malpractice, including birth injuries.
 We applied our wealth of experience and skill in obtaining a $38 million verdict for twins rendered blind due to ROP.